1. Who are we?

 It is important for you to protect against unauthorised access to your password and to your computing device.
 Be sure to sign off and close your browser when you have finished your user session.
 This will help to ensure that others do not access your personal information if you share your computing device or use a computing device in a public place such as a library or internet café.

-10. How long do we keep your data for?
+10. For how long do we keep your data?

 We only keep your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.
 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the risk of harm from it being used or disclosed without our authority, the purposes for which we process it and whether we can achieve those purposes without it.
 We also take into account the applicable legal requirements.